teoks0199/tp/docs/UserGuide.md

 ### 4.2.5 Editing a stall : `edit-stall`

-You can use this command to edit an existing stall, and update its name, location, rating and/or description.
+You can use this command to edit an existing stall, and update its name, location.
+If the stall has a review, you may edit its rating and/or description.

 **Format:**